 We cover legal issues that may arise following relationship breakdown as well as Local Authority intervention and child protection issues.

 Our education advice ranges from admissions issues to exclusions as well as what to do if your child is being bullied to how to get help for your child if you suspect they have a Special Educational Need.

 The Child Law Advice Service is part of Coram Children’s Legal Centre, the UK’s leading children’s legal charity, and falls under the Coram Group.
 Click here for further details of our organisation, including our Aims, Objectives and Values.

-The Child Law Advice Service is staffed by fully trained paralegals specialising in family, child and education law.
+The Child Law Advice Service is staffed by fully trained Legal Advisers specialising in family, child and education law.
 They all hold a legal qualification, having completed law degrees, legal practice courses or specialist paralegal courses.
-Our staff come from a variety of backgrounds including having worked in Citizen Advice Bureaux or other legal firms.
+Our staff come from a variety of backgrounds including having worked in Citizen Advice Bureau or other legal firms.
 All our advisers are trained in customer service, call handling and digital communication.